Cauda Pavonis: History

 Between 2001 and 2006 the band were responsible for running regular live gig nights in Bristol at The Full Moon pub in Stokes Croft.
 These nights opened the South West gig circuit up to several unsigned goth bands and DJs.
 The nights stopped in 2006 when the venue fell out of alternative hands and was turned into a backpackers lodge.

 The band spent much of 2011 and 2014 supporting Chameleons Vox, and Simon Hinkler (The Mission).
 The also became a regular support act on Toyah album retrospective tours.
 During 2011 they released a single for the Forgotten Heroes charity.

 In 2012, they were first amongst their peers to use the Pledgemusic website to crowdfund their album Peace Through Superior Firepower.
 2012 also saw Adam Henderson (founding member and formerly of Inkubus Sukkubus) join the band as bass player and who stayed with them until April 2015 when he left to continue his own musical projects.

 In 2013, the band made it into print, aside from several previous magazine interviews between 1999 and 2013, by being featured in the co-authored work by Liz Williams and Trevor Jones, Diary of a Witchcraft Shop 2.

 In 2015, they produced their first download only EP, 'The Devil's Looking Glass'.
 This was unique in that it was not only delivered via a digital download card but that card itself was set in a Presentation Sleeve (a slightly oversized CD style square sleeve) to appeal to 'downloaders and collectors alike'.
 This appears to be the first production of such a presented format by a band.

+In 2023 the band celebrated 25 years of touring and music production with a new release and a tour.